project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

 #### Rename Category

-1. Use the [Add Category API](http://www.sunbird.org/apis/framework/#operation/FrameworkV1CreatePost), to create a new category in the framework.
+1. Use the [Add Category API](../apis/framework/#operation/FrameworkV1CategoryCreatePost), to create a new category in the framework.

-> Note: They must send a request to [Sunbird Team](info@sunbird.org) for creating new category.
+> Note: You must send a request to [Sunbird Team](info@sunbird.org) for creating new category.

 The sample values provided in the request body are indicative.
-The API describes the procedure to change the label(resources) of an existing category(subject):
+The API describes the procedure to change the label(resources) of an existing category (subject):

 2. Path for creating category: `{{host}}/framework/v1/category/create?framework=abc1`